All Episodes

 There is evil.

-And this should all transcend politics.
+And this should all transcend politics, but it's not transcending politics.

-And I don't know even if there will be facts a way to positively identify what the truth is or ascertain the truth.
+And I don't know even if there will be facts, a way to positively identify what the truth is or ascertain the truth.

 My goal is every day to find the truth.